 Once you've identified a few potential therapists, reach out.
 Come up with some starter questions to ask when you interview them over the phone.
 What experience do they have working with your issue or community?
 How does a typical session with them work?
 Do their available hours match yours?

-Asking questions before a visit can help you know what to expect.
+Asking questions before a session can help you know what to expect.
 But Gottlieb says the visit itself is the most important piece.
 "The reality is, you're not gonna know if it's the right fit until you're sitting in a room with that person," says Gottlieb.

 Not insured?
 Or on a tight budget?
 Look up a local clinic at a hospital or university where you can get low- to no-cost therapy with a therapist in training.